XiaoXiaoJiaozi/mycis280finalapp/index.md

 ## Where shall we eat?

-My mother-in-law and her friends love to go out to eat together, however, they have trouble choosing a place.
-They all have their favorite places, but no one wants to choose.
-So my idea is to create an app that randomly chooses a place from among their favorites.
-The app will allow the user to add and edit players and their favorite restaurants.
-Then, when it comes time to choose a place, the user selects which players are present.
-A wheel will appear on the screen with the favorites of the players present.
-Then, when the user presses the 'Spin' button, the wheel will spin and stop on the randomly selected restaurant.
+Have you ever had trouble choosing a place to eat?
+Let this app choose for you!
+Simply enter the diners and their favourite restaurants.
+Then, when it comes time to choose a place, click 'Spin' and 'Where shall we eat?' will choose for you.

 ### Markdown